-Thanks to Everyone who Joined our First Annual Sit Spot Challenge!
+Second Annual Sit Spot Challenge!

 A sit spot is simply a place in nature that you visit on a regular basis.

 We encourage people to pick their own sit spot, a place outside where a person could sit and study nature wherever it surrounds them.
 Sit spots can be pristine and wild but they can also be a spot in the suburbs or the heart of a city.
 Only two essentials are needed for a sit spot: the person feels safe and there are some components of nature present.
 One can sit on the ground or a bench or a step or a log.
 It helps, of course, if the sit spot is close to where an individual lives, so it can easily be visited daily if the person chooses.
 Daily visits help with observing how nature progresses and changes as each day passes.